nirvaanmanaktala/cricket-batter-feedback/README.md

 - Make sure you place the `yolov8n.pt` file in the same directory as `main.py`.
 - You can use a custom YOLO model trained for cricket balls if needed.
 - Currently assumes a right-handed batsman — easily extendable with condition checks.
+- Special thanks to @rohtumm for inspiring this project

 ---

 ## License

 This project is licensed under the MIT License.